Single mode and Multi mode fiber cables

 Single mode fiber optic cables have a smaller core diameter compared to multi-mode fibers, typically around 9 microns (µm).
 They use a single mode of light propagation, allowing light signals to travel in a straight line through the core of the fiber with minimal dispersion.
 Single-mode fibers provide higher bandwidth and longer transmission distances compared to multi-mode fibers, making them suitable for long-distance communication.

-You may also like to read -- Concept of switching in networking
+You may also like to read -- IPv6 Network Troubleshooting

 Characteristics of Single Mode Fiber: